Best self-charging hybrid cars of 2023

 Lexus NX 350h

-The best self-charging all-rounder from Lexus
+Best self-charging all-rounder from Lexus

 Best self-charging hybrids 2023 - Lexus NX

-Pros: Lexus’s unique brand of luxury
+Pros: Lexus’s unique brand of luxury, comfortable, beautifully made

 Cons: Still some confusing controls inside

 Toyota’s premium brand makes a lot of hybrids, but the Lexus NX mid-size SUV is the one we’d pick.
-It’s just a really well-rounded package – nice enough to drive, compact enough to not be a pain around town, spacious enough for adults, comfortable enough for lengthy journeys.
+It’s just a really well-rounded package – nice enough to drive, compact enough to not be a pain around town, spacious enough for adults, and comfortable enough for lengthy journeys.

 It’ll top 40mpg without too much effort, and the heavily revised infotainment system no longer makes you want to murder.
 Which is a bonus.
-Price: from £42,760
+Price: from £44,430.

-Read our Lexus NX review
+To find out more read our Lexus NX review

 View Lexus NX lease deals VIEW OFFER